openshift-eng/aos-cd-jobs/README.md

 This repository backs Jenkins jobs on a couple of Jenkins masters.

 ## Jenkins pipeline definitions under `jobs/`

-An internal [Continuous Infrastructure Jenkins instance](https://atomic-e2e-jenkins.rhev-ci-vms.eng.rdu2.redhat.com/) indexes Jenkinsfiles in the branches of this repository, which are generated from the Jenkinsfiles that live under the `jobs/` directory.
+An internal [Continuous Infrastructure Jenkins instance](https://atomic-e2e-jenkins.rhev-ci-vms.eng.rdu2.redhat.com/) indexes Jenkinsfiles in the branches of this repository.
+The branches are automatically generated from the Jenkinsfiles that live under the `jobs/` directory on the `master` branch.
+The job responsible for generating, updating and removing the branches can be found in the [`Jenkinsfile`](Jenkinsfile) at the root directory.
+The builds are currently configured to be executed periodically, but can be manually triggered in [jenkins](https://atomic-e2e-jenkins.rhev-ci-vms.eng.rdu2.redhat.com/job/aos-cd-master/job/master/).

+The scripts used by the job described above are [`pruner.py`](aos_cd_jobs/pruner.py), which removes branches for jobs that no longer exist, and [`updater.py`](aos_cd_jobs/updater.py), which creates/updates branches for existing jobs.
+A "job" is any directory under the `jobs/` directory which contains a `Jenkinsfile`.
+Every branch is an orphan (doesn't contain any history) and its contents are the contents of the `master` branch with the corresponding directory under `jobs/` copied to the root directory and the `jobs/` directory removed.

+As an example, the contents of the root and `jobs/build/openshift-scripts` directories in master are currently:

+    ├── build-scripts
+    │   └── …
+    ├── Jenkinsfile
+    ├── jobs
+    │   …
+    │   └── build
+    │       └── openshift-scripts
+    │           ├── Jenkinsfile
+    │           ├── README.md
+    │           └── scripts
+    │               └── merge-and-build-openshift-scripts.sh
+    …
+    └── README.md

+The final contents of the `build/openshift-scripts` branch, after the execution of the job, will be:

+    ├── build-scripts
+    │   └── …
+    ├── Jenkinsfile
+    ├── README.md
+    …
+    └── scripts
+        └── merge-and-build-openshift-scripts.sh

+Note that the files `Jenkinsfile` and `README.md` in the master branch exist both in the root directory and in the job directory.
+Because of the sequence of steps described above, the former will be overwritten by the latter.

 Jobs under the `jobs/build/` directory are indexed at the [`aos-cd-builds`](https://atomic-e2e-jenkins.rhev-ci-vms.eng.rdu2.redhat.com/job/aos-cd-builds/) grouping, while the jobs under `jobs/cluster/` are indexed at the general [`aos-cd`](https://atomic-e2e-jenkins.rhev-ci-vms.eng.rdu2.redhat.com/job/aos-cd/) grouping.
 A quick synopsis of these indexed jobs is as follows:

 |          Job Name          | Description |
 | -------------------------- | ----------- |